NickKelly1/blog-js-inheritance-the-dark-arts/readme.md

 ## ES2015 classes without ES2015 syntax

-Now that we know about prototypes and constructors we can replicate the ES2015 classes functionality with constructor functions and prototypes.
+Now that we know about prototypes and constructors we can replicate the ES2015 class functionality with constructor functions and prototypes.

-Using constructor-prototype syntax we have enormous flexibility in how we string together our objects at the price of having to string them together manually.
+Using constructor-prototype syntax we have enormous flexibility in how we glue together our objects at the price of having to glue them together manually.

 We can manually accomplish what the ES2015 `class` syntax does for us by maintaining the following: